 Apart from visualizing causalities, infographic dashboards visualize information according to their importance.
 Important information takes up more space than additional, supporting information.
 Whereas in figure 2 "online traffic by channel" seems visually equal to "revenue," in figure 3 the importance of each indicator appears in accordance with the actual influence it has.

 Both dashboards provide almost identical information.
-But only the infographic dashboard (figure 3) actually supports a quick identification of causes, puts the different aspects in relation to each other, and allows creating an effective action plan.
+But only the infographic dashboard (figure 3) actually supports a quick identification of cause, puts the different aspects in relation to each other, and allows for creating an effective action plan.

 The final element for a successful dashboard is context.